cbstange/visit-vienna/README.md

 ### Media
 - Images were sourced from [Unsplash](https://unsplash.com/) which is a site that provides free images so there are no copywrite violations.
 - The video on the index.html splash screen was sourced from a [Youtube](https://www.youtube.com/watch?v=nK_SLrX4Pfc) channel called "Cities of the World".
+- Development
+  - GIT was used for version control.
+  - CodeAnywhere was the IDE used for development.

 ### Content
 - The code for the footer socials was taken from the Code Institue ["Love Running"](https://code-institute-org.github.io/love-running-2.0/index.html) sample project.
 - Fonts were sourced from [Google Fonts.](https://fonts.google.com/)
-- Font and background colors were sourced from [Coolors.](https://coolors.co/)
+- Text and background colors were sourced from [Coolors.](https://coolors.co/)
 - Descriptions for each of the recommendations on the site were inspired by [The City of Vienna's Homepage.](https://www.wien.info/de?fbclid=IwAR2pgHbrho6MsR38oeZCxlwGr5lFF47vXAEo9Y_W17FoFtc7zmHG8U5pJt4)
 - Navigation bar was inspired by this [YouTube](https://www.youtube.com/watch?v=PwWHL3RyQgk&t=428s) tutorial by "Skillthrive".
 - CSS reset was used from [Meyer Web](http://meyerweb.com/eric/tools/css/reset/).